 So I set out to make my own.
 I read the ingredients on the label of my almost empty Tessemae’s bottle, and tried to recreate it at home.
 After a few tries, I got it right!
 A perfect Tessemae’s BBQ sauce copycat recipe.

-This BBQ sauce is made with balsamic vinegar, tomato paste, pitted dates, dijon mustard, coconut aminos, garlic powder, onion powder, salt and pepper.
+This BBQ sauce is made with balsamic vinegar, tomato paste, monk fruit (use dates for Whole30!), dijon mustard, soy sauce, garlic powder, onion powder, salt and pepper.
 That’s it!
-All real ingredients that make it a paleo, Whole30 approved, gluten free, dairy free, refined sugar free and vegan BBQ sauce.
+All real ingredients that make it a paleo, gluten free, dairy free, refined sugar free and vegan BBQ sauce.